zAlexHvHcc/ThunderHack-1.7-for-Pojav-1.21x-17/README.md

 ThunderHack 1.7 for PojavLauncher 1.21x: (1.7)

-This version isn't just an update; it was made from the comfort of my bed.
+This version is not just an update; it was made from the comfort of my bed.
 Changes include:

 Shaders disabled in the main menu for better performance.